radanskoric/radanskoric.github.io/_posts/2025-09-10-rails-world-from-first-time-speaker-perspective.markdown

 ## Closing thoughts

 And that was a wrap, I'm writing these words on a plane heading back to Zagreb, somewhere above Germany.
 The impressions are still sinking in.
 I'm extremely grateful to everyone that made this possible, and that made this journey more enjoyable.
 Everyone I met and talked to.
-By an large the people were normal down to earth, nice people.
+By and large, the people were normal, nice and down to earth.

 It's a good community to be a part of.